List of Empire ships (L): Empire Lagan

 Empire Lagan was an 11,399 GRT escort aircraft carrier which was built by Sun Shipbuilding & Drydock Co., Chester, Pennsylvania.
 Completed in April 1940 as Mormacland for Moore-McCormack Lines, Inc. Rebuilt in March 1941 by Newport News Shipbuilding & Drydock Company as an escort carrier with a capacity for twenty aircraft.
 Transferred on 17 November 1940 to the Royal Navy and renamed HMS Archer.
 On 13 January 1942 she was in collision with SS Brazos, which sank at 32°54′N 74°14′W. Archer was towed stern-first to Charleston, South Carolina for repairs.
 Decommissioned: 6 November 1943, Archer was relegated to a stores ship.
 Transferred in March 1945 to the MoWT and renamed Empire Lagan.
 Transferred in January 1946 to United States Maritime Commission (USMC) and laid up in Norfolk, Virginia.
 Sold in 1948 to Sven Salen, Stockholm and renamed Anna Salen.
 Operated under the management of Reder Pulp AB from 1949.

 Refitted as a passenger ship with superstructure extended to the stern, and extra lifeboats, now 11,672 GRT.
 Sold in 1955 to Compagnia Navigazione Tasmania SA and renamed Tasmania.
 Operated under the management of Hellenic Mediterranean lines.
 Sold in 1961 to China Union Lines, Taipei.
 Converted to a cargo ship (now 7,638 GRT) and renamed Union Reliance.
-On 7 November 1961 she was in collision with the Norwegian tanker MV Berean, which caught fire and exploded, then beached.
+On 7 November 1961 she was involved in a collision with the Norwegian tanker MV Berean, which caught fire and exploded, then beached.
 Refloated on 9 November and towed to Galveston, Texas.
 Scrapped in March 1962 at New Orleans.